k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 A typical sub-agent is composed of logic steps alongside LLMAgent actor usage, providing improved control and reliability.

-The LLMAgent decides which tools to activate and how to formulate responses based on:
+The LLMAgent actor decides which tools to activate and how to formulate responses based on:

 1. **Predefined Domain Data** — retrieved using a DBCommand actor
 2. **Schema Information** — tables relevant for SQL crafting
-3. **System Prompt** — agent goals and behavioral guidelines
+3. **System Prompt** — contains agent goals and behavioral guidelines
 4. **User Prompt** — the refined user query
 5. **Tool List** — available tools that the AI can invoke

 > Use Broadway [flow properties](/articles/19_Broadway/33_flow_properties.md) to add tags and descriptions to sub-agent flows.
-The framework uses these to select the appropriate agent for each request.
+The framework uses these properties to select the appropriate agent for each request.